Emma Roberts: 2001–2010: Beginnings, from child star to teen idol

 Roberts said in a 2007 interview: "Right now I am focusing on movies.
 I am getting ready to start a new movie this summer so that is taking a lot of my time.
 I think when I am a little bit older it is definitely something I'd like to pursue."
 In another interview, she said: "My musical career is indefinitely on hold.
 I don't like people who become like 'actor slash singer.'
 I think people should be one or the other because usually you're not going to be great at both.
 You're going to be better at one, so you might as well stick to the one you're good at.
 I'm going for acting."
 In 2008, Roberts starred as the lead in the film Wild Child, about a rebellious teen from Malibu, California, sent to a boarding school in England.
 Roberts described her character as "pretty much your typical spoiled-brat Malibu socialite who gets shipped off to a British boarding school."
 Roberts also appeared in two films: Lymelife, which was premiered at the 2008 Toronto International Film Festival, and The Flight Before Christmas, where she had her voiceover debut when she voiced the English version of the character Wilma.
 In 2009, Roberts starred alongside Jake T. Austin in Hotel for Dogs, based on the novel by Lois Duncan.
 The film premiered in January 2009, and took fifth place in its opening weekend with over $17 million.
 The film has to-date grossed over $114 million, and received generally mixed reviews from critics.
 She also appeared that year in The Winning Season, portraying Abbie Miller.
+In 2010, Roberts co-starred as Grace in the film Valentine's Day in which her aunt, Julia Roberts also appeared, although they were never together on-screen.
+She also appeared that year in Twelve, Memoirs of a Teenage Amnesiac, 4.3.2.1., It's Kind of a Funny Story, and Virginia.